alliedtelesis/py-networking/srcdoc/sw-upgrade.rst

 """"""""""""
 **Mandatory**

-**Description**: Return a dictionary of the image parameters using its name as index.
+**Description**: Return a dictionary of the software parameters using its name as index.

 **(String)**
 """"""""""""
 **Mandatory**

-**Description**: Return a dictionary with all the existing images along with their parameters.
+**Description**: Return a dictionary with all the existing software along with their parameters.

 Methods
 -------

-**update(name, release)**
+**update(release, port, server)**
 """"""""""""""""""""""""""""""""""""""""""""
 **Mandatory**

 **Description**:
+It allows to upgrade the current software.
+The *release* parameter is the software name on the device.
-It allows the software upgrade.
+It cannot be the current running software name.
 The *server* parameter is the address of the host where the server is running.
 If not given it's the library host one.
-The *release* parameter is the image name on the device.
-It cannot be the current running image name.
-Once the upload has terminated, the device is rebooted and the new image will be run.
+Once the upload has terminated, the device is rebooted and the new software will be run.

 **Parameters**:

     - *release*: string
-        Image name
+        Software release name

+    - *port*: integer
+        Upload port

     - *server*: string
         Server IP address